tzezar/datagrid/sites/official/src/routes/headless/examples/_markdown/column-visibility/column-visibility.md

 ---
-title: Column visibility example
+title: Column visibility
-description:
+description: Control and toggle the visibility of table columns for a more flexible user experience.
 ---

 <script>